fgnt/pvq_manipulation/README.md

 ## Manipulation of Voice
 To get started, follow the Example_Notebook.ipynb.
 It demonstrates how to load the model, prepare an audio file, and apply perceptual voice quality manipulations step by step.
+## Example Training
+To train your own model, follow the toy example in the train_example folder.

 ## Citation
 The manipulation method of manipulation Perceptual Voice Qualities was introduced in the paper ["Speech synthesis along perceptual voice quality dimensions"](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10888012)
 ```sh